1

 How much do predictive analyst jobs pay per hour?

-As of Jul 7, 2026, the average hourly pay for predictive analyst in the United States is $45.97, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for predictive analyst in the United States is $45.97, according to ZipRecruiter salary data.
 Most workers in this role earn between $30.29 and $58.65 per hour, depending on experience, location, and employer.

-What does a predictive analyst do?
+What is a predictive analyst?

 To thrive as a Predictive Analyst, you need a strong background in statistics, data analysis, and a relevant degree such as mathematics, computer science, or economics.
 Proficiency with data analytics tools like Python, R, SQL, and machine learning platforms, as well as familiarity with data visualization software, is typically required.
 Strong problem-solving abilities, critical thinking, and effective communication skills help you translate complex data findings into actionable business insights.
 These skills and qualifications are essential for delivering accurate forecasts that drive strategic decision-making and business growth.

-How does a Predictive Analyst typically collaborate with other teams within an organization?
+How does a predictive analyst typically collaborate with other teams within an organization?

 Predictive Analysts often work closely with cross-functional teams such as marketing, product management, and IT.
 They translate complex data findings into actionable insights for business decision-makers, requiring strong communication skills and the ability to present data visually.
 Collaboration may involve regular meetings to define project goals, share progress, and refine predictive models based on team feedback.
 This interdepartmental cooperation ensures that analytics align with overall business strategies and deliver measurable value.